rspace-os/api-tutorial/Cookbook/LinkFilesToADocument.md

     FOLDER=/path/to/instrument-data-folder

-For each file in the script, we can uplaod this to RSpace, and get its ID, then attach to a document
+For each file in the script, we can upload this to RSpace, and get its ID, then attach to a document.

 ```
 ## iterate over files in the folder (not subfolders)